Shubham03-hub/Emotion-Detect-AI/README.md

-Here's the README rewritten in a natural, human tone:

----

 # Emotion Detection AI

 So I built this project to tackle something I kept running into — businesses drowning in customer feedback with no good way to understand how people actually *feel*.
 Reviews, support chats, social media comments — there's so much text, and the emotion behind it gets completely lost when you're processing it manually at scale.